munckymagik/x86-assembly-tutorial/README.md

 ### Key points

-Here we are again, we have a small example and yet there are loads of interesting facts we learned.
+Here we are again.
+We have a small example and yet there are loads of interesting facts learned.

-* TODO passing args to main
+* Arguments from the command-line are passed to `main` as function parameters (`argc` and `argv` in C)
-* TODO the stack is a thing
+* The stack is a per-process area of main memory used to maintain local state in functions
-* TODO there is a base pointer
-* TODO there is a stack pointer
-* TODO setting up the stack
+* We maintain the stack using the base-pointer (BP) and stack-pointer (SP) registers
-* TODO safely returning to calling code
+* When we enter a new function we set up a new stack frame by storing the previous value of BP then pointing it to the top of the stack
-* TODO addressing values relative our base pointer
+* We address values in the stack relative to the base-pointer (BP)
+* Stack memory is arranged such that the bottom is at a high address and it grows towards lower addresses.
-* TODO parameters will have positive offsets, locals will have negative
+* Addresses of function parameters will have positive offsets and local variables will have negative offsets
-* TODO to get the first parameter we have to offset over the saved base pointer and the return instruction pointer
+* To address the first function parameter we have to offset by 8 to skip over the saved base-pointer and return instruction-pointer
-* TODO To return we now need to restore the base-pointer
+* Before a function can return, the stack must be restored to the state it was in when the function was called

 ---